malachid/capstan-gradle-example-java/README.md

 ./gradlew execute
 ```

-You can also just build the jar, without executing it:
+You can also just build the rootfs, without executing it:

 ```
-./gradlew withDeps
+./gradlew buildRootFS
 ```